raytonlin1/ReactUIWebsiteExample/README.md

 Use 'npm install react' on the cli to run locally.
 It is deployed at https://silly-bell-a510f1.netlify.app/.
+Uses Fetch API's as it includes my Star Wars API searcher (https://github.com/raytonlin1/StarWarsAPISearcherReact).

 # Getting Started with Create React App